Ar'ara: History

-Persian to Mamluk periods

 Pottery sherds from Persian period have been found here.
 Burial complexes from the Roman period have been excavated at Ar'ara, revealing clay lamps, glass vessels and beads, commonly used in the 1st to 4th century CE.
 Rock-cut tombs with niches, and Byzantine period ceramics have been found.

+Middle Ages

 In the Crusader period, the place was known as "Castellum Arearum".
 In the land allocation made by sultan Baybars in 663 H. (1265-1266 C.E.), Ar'ara was shared between his amirs Ala' al-Din and Sayf al-Din Bayhaq al-Baghdadi.

 A few clay fragments from the Mamluk period have been found at the same location as the Roman remains.

-Ottoman period
+Ottoman Empire

 Ar'ara, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
 During the 16th and 17th centuries, Musmus belonged to the Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In 1596, Ar'ara appeared in Ottoman tax registers as being in the Nahiya of Sa'ra of the Liwa of Lajjun.
 It had a population of 8 Muslim households and paid a fixed tax rate of 25% on agricultural products, which included wheat, barley, summer crops, olives, and goats or beehives; a total of 9,000 akçe.

 By the eighteenth century, the village remained in the administrative district of Lajjun, but the revenue of the place was farmed for the Mutasarrıf of Jaffa.

 In 1838, it was noted as a village in the Jenin district.

 In the late nineteenth century, the site was described as: A village of moderate size on high ground, with a spring to the east, a second to the west and a well to the south.
 There are rock cut tombs near.
 The population is stated by Consul Rogers (1859) as 400, the cultivation then being 30 feddans.

 A population list from about 1887 showed that Ar'arah had about 600 inhabitants; all Muslims.